oreximus/learnings/InformationTechnology/WebDevelopment/typescript.md

 //# sourceMappingURL=index.js.map
 ```

-> Tuple is fixed length, where each element has a particular type.
+> Tuple is fixed length array, where each element has a particular type.
 As a best practice
 > restrict your tuple to only two values, because more than that is going to make your
 > code a bit hard to understand.